 Schedule Worry time

-To decrease the amount of time you spend worrying, try scheduling “worry time.”
+To decrease the amount of time you spend worrying, try scheduling “worry time” and create a bedtime routine.
 It may sound counterintuitive, but allocating a specific moment to think through and even write down the things that are bothering you when your mind is clear – before tiredness and solitude weaken your rationality – can lighten the load before your head hits the pillow.
 We all have chatty minds, the difference is whether you address these racing thoughts as they come, rather than suppressing them until later.

 Make your nest